-The Regulation on electronic identification and trust services for electronic transactions in the internal market (eIDAS Regulation) is a milestone towards providing a predictable regulatory environment for secure and seamless electronic interactions between businesses, citizens and public authorities.
+The Regulation on electronic identification and trust services for electronic transactions in the internal market (eIDAS Regulation) is a milestone towards creating a predictable regulatory environment.
+The eIDAS regulation will help business, citizens and public authorities carry out secure and seamless electronic interactions.

 The eIDAS Regulation:

-- creates an European internal market for trust services by ensuring that they will work across borders and have the same legal status as their traditional paper based equivalents.
+- creates a European internal market for trust services by ensuring that they will work across borders and have the same legal status as their traditional paper based equivalents.

 Only by providing certainty on the legal validity of these services will businesses and citizens use digital interactions naturally.

 The European Commission is currently evaluating this regulatory framework and ran an open consultation from 24 July to 2 October 2020.
 The aim of the consultation was to collect feedback on drivers and barriers to the development and uptake of trust services and eID in Europe.
 The study also considered the impact of the options for delivering an EU digital identity.

 The Commission will assess to what extent the eIDAS framework remains fit for purpose, delivering the intended outcomes, results and impact.
 The Commission will also consider whether it is appropriate to modify the scope of the Regulation or its specific provisions, taking into account the experience gained in the application, and technological, market and legal developments.

 The eIDAS regulation brings benefits to European businesses, citizens and government services.
 Consult the infographics below to explore how eIDAS can benefit you.

 - eIDAS solutions for citizens (.pdf)